Anna-Team/AnnaDB/README.md

 Next-generation developer-first NoSQL database.

 AnnaDB is an in-memory data store with disk persistence.
-It is written with Rust, a memory-safe compilable language.
-AnnaDB is fast and safe enough to be and the main data storage, and the cache layer.
+It can work as the main data storage and the cache layer as well.
+Rust lang under the hood makes it memory-safe and fast.

 **Features**